nic-dgl103/Exercise-2---HTML-Page/README.md

 * Use GitHub Desktop to clone your remote exercise repository onto your local machine.
 * In VS Code, add a file called index.html to your local repository.
 * Open index.html and add the HTML skeleton code provided by VSCode.
-* Add a comment in the head section of the html code including: the course code, your section number, your student name, and the assignment letter.
+* Add a comment in the head section of the html code including: the course code and your section number - your name - Exercise 2 - the URL of the website you chose for this exercise.
 Example:
-`<!-- DGL 103 CVS1 - your name - Exercise 2 -->`
+`<!-- DGL 103 CVS1 - your name - Exercise 2 - https://upnitlodge.ca -->`
 * Change the page title to something appropriate for the website that you chose.
 ### Step 3: Add the structural elements
 Code the structural organization of the content.
 You don't need to include all the structural elements but you should use at least 7 of them.